Access to Justice for Everyone

 The New Hampshire Law Library is the only law library in the state open to the public.
 The Library has four public computers for online legal research and many books, CD-ROMs and microfiche materials for your use.
 Because this is a research library, our materials cannot be checked out but anyone is welcome to come to the library and use the materials here.

-you how to use the tools of legal research to find your own
+Library staff cannot give you legal advice, or do your research for you, but the staff can teach you how to use the tools of legal research to find your own answers.
+Contact us at lawlibrary@courts.state.nh.us.

-New Hampshire Civil Liberties Union
+American Civil Liberties Union of New Hampshire

-Deals with legal issues that primarily involve violations of individual rights by the government
+Deals with legal issues that primarily involve violations of individual rights by the government.

 New Hampshire Public Defender

-representation to adults in criminal cases, and to juveniles
+Provides representation to adults in criminal cases, and to juveniles charged with delinquency offenses, when the charges facing them carry a potential for incarceration or detention.

 New Hampshire Commission for Human Rights